[ HOME ]

 As great as the songs are, the real treat for discerning listeners are the instrumental passages superbly played by Jack Du Voisin (tenor sax), Jim Toomey (drums), Dillon James (organ), Shaun Ballagh (tenor sax/flute), Arlo Buble (percussion/bass), Sam Pace (electric piano), Tristan Hodson (piano) and the man himself, Roo Friend, on the baritone hybrid guitar.
 This is where the album reaches its transcendental jazz peaks. his is modern jazz with the temperature set to chill but with the band cooking with gas.

 Thinking Man’s Blues is a first-rate album that can sit comfortably alongside your treasured classic blues and jazz albums.
-But don’t take my word on it.
-Go check it out at

 This is the third cd from Brisbane-based bluegrass quartet The Company in their current iteration, following on from their eponymously titled release of 2012 and Trouble (2014).
 The band further develops their contemporary acoustic music sound taking their lead from American acts such as The Punch Brothers, Crooked Still, Nickel Creek etc. The accent here is more on original melodic songs and tunes, sophisticated and multi-layered lyrical content and often intricate arrangements rather than the hard driving trad style associated with Bill Monroe or the Stanley Brothers.
 Having said that, Blow that Whistle proves they have readily absorbed those influences and carried them forward.